nlfiedler/zorigami/NOTES.md

 Generated bucket names are random and long but collisions with existing buckets owned by other accounts can still happen.
 As a result, the pack repository will generate a new name and try again.
 The updated bucket name is returned as the _pack location_ that is stored in the database.

 For the database backups, the bucket rename solution is different, and relies on the cloud service provider to offer a per-account database of some sort.
 When a bucket collision occurs when storing the database snapshot, the pack source (not repository) will use the cloud services to record a new name, and use that name each time thereafter.
-This is not possible for all pack sources, such as Minio, which does not offer other services.
-It is assumed that Minio, as well as the local and SFTP pack sources, can reliably use whatever bucket names they need.
+This is not possible for all pack sources, such as MinIO, which does not offer other services.
+It is assumed that MinIO, as well as the local and SFTP pack sources, can reliably use whatever bucket names they need.